Own-Mailbox/Setup-web-interface/README.md

 * postfix
 * gnupg
 * Apache with cgi-bin
+* qrencode
 * Mailpile (Own-Mailbox version) installed in /home/mailpile/Mailpile directory.
-* Own-Mailbox_Client-Server_Communication (client side).
+* cs-com (client side).

 install
 -----
+To install just run the command

+    make

-Make will install files in /var/www/first/ and /usr/lib/cgi-bin/ for cgi scripts, AND modify your SUDOERS FILE so that www-data is permitted to do required operations.
+It will install files in /var/www/first/ and /usr/lib/cgi-bin/ for cgi scripts, AND it will modify your SUDOERS FILE so that www-data is permitted to do required operations.